 Rupin Pass Trek: A Nostalgic Feeling Bidding Goodbye

-The Rupin Pass Trek terminates at Sangla in Kinnaur district of Himachal Pradesh, and is well connected with different modes of public transport.
+The Rupin Pass Trek terminates at Sangla in the Kinnaur district of Himachal Pradesh and is well connected with different modes of public transport.

 This was my very first High altitude trek and Rupin Pass seemed daunting and impossible at first.
 It is undeniably a difficult trek that trekkers should not go for, underprepared.
 Yet it stands as a symbol for the many things that stands impossible for us.
 It set a new standard for me as I pushed my limits & discovered how the impossible is achieved.
 Maybe next time you think of doing a daunting task or climbing a mountain, you can recall this post about a guy who did what he thought was impossible for him.